Light-A-Fire Movement: Formation

 The idea of waging an armed resistance against the Marcos dictatorship was not new when the Light-A-Fire Movement was formed in 1978.
 By that time, an armed leftist resistance led by the New People's Army and a Muslim Separatist conflict led by the Moro National Liberation Front (and later the Moro Islamic Liberation Front) had been ongoing for years.
 However, Filipinos who identified as politically "centrist" and wished to avoid aligning with either the extreme left or right generally favored unarmed resistance strategies.
 For those who could leave the Philippines, this meant lobbying and diplomacy in liberal Western legislatures; those who remained in the Philippines documented the Marcos dictatorship's abuses for exposure to the international community.
 In both cases, their goal was to counter Marcos' propaganda, which portrayed the implementation of martial law as peaceful and lawful.

 In the wake of the 1978 Philippine parliamentary election, however, some anti-Marcos activists in exile in the United States realized that Marcos' propaganda machine and suppressive political tactics were so effective at concealing his abuses that it would be impossible to force him to restore democracy through diplomatic means alone.

 During that election, Marcos did not allow opposition parties to organize properly, and when the results were announced, they were widely believed to be fraudulent.
 Former U.S. President Jimmy Carter even remarked that "Marcos stole the election."

 Nevertheless, these anti-Marcos activists drew inspiration from the noise barrage organized by the opposition on April 6, 1978—the night before the election—which provided a rare opportunity for ordinary citizens to express their protest against the repression of the Marcos regime.
 Taking their cue from the success of the noise barrage, they believed that if centrist moderate Filipinos saw individuals with mainstream political views willing to take action against the regime, they would soon rise up against Marcos and force him to abolish martial law.

-Among those known to be involved in the LAFM were Business Day publisher Eduardo Olaguer, his friends Othoniel and Ester Paredes Jimenez, Asia Institute of Management professor Gaston Ortigas, and Filipino-American businessman Ben Lim—all of whom were later tried by the Marcos regime for their alleged membership in the group.
+Among those known to be involved in the LAFM were Business Day publisher Eduardo Olaguer, his friends Othoniel and Ester Paredes Jimenez, Asian Institute of Management professor Gaston Ortigas, and Filipino-American businessman Ben Lim—all of whom were later tried by the Marcos regime for their alleged membership in the group.
 Some individuals said to have supported the group financially include Rizal Commercial Banking Corporation Chairman Alfonso Yuchengco, industrialists Vicente Puyat and J. Amado Araneta, and former Senator Oscar Ledesma.